 To add insult to injury, film doesn’t even react to 98 to 99 percent of the light that hits it.
 Your eye is every bit as inefficient, but at least it has a dynamic range closer to that of a CCD than to film.
 CCDs will register upwards of 90 percent of the incident light.
 You can read about other advantages of CCDs here (their stat on the dynamic range of film is a tad low).
 But back in the 1960s, CCDs didn’t exist.
 NASA had to make do with film.
 (Here’s a whole article on NASA’s film supplies and their specs during the Apollo Program.)

-At the Earth’s (and moon’s) distance from the sun, the average square meter of surface receives about 342 watts per square meter (W/m^2) of power from the sun (see).
+At the Earth’s (and moon’s) distance from the sun, the average square meter of surface receives about 342 watts per square meter (W/m^2) of power from the sun (see Solar Radiation at Earth).
 If the sun is directly overhead, that number is closer to 1368 W/m^2, but let’s stick with 342 W/m^2 because that’s the average over the sun-facing hemisphere and most of the surface is at some angle to the sun.
 The Moon reflects about 12 percent of the light that hits it.
 That doesn’t seem like a lot, but for the Apollo astronauts, that’s like standing on a surface where every square meter is, on average, as bright as a typical desk lamp.
 The astronauts’ white suits and the highly reflective landing modules were even brighter.
 As far as the film was concerned, the Apollo astronauts were flood lights standing in a lamp shop.
 That kind of light pollution doesn’t make for good astrophotography.

 Regardless of the technology used, the correct exposure time is important to get a good picture of what you want and as little as possible of what you don’t want.
 The background stars were not important to the Apollo crews’ studies of the Moon, so their exposure times were calculated to get the best images of Moon rocks, astronauts, landing sites, etc. The upshot is that exposure times for most Apollo photographs were so short that the photo emulsion never received enough light from the background stars to react.